What is Communication Studies?

 Communication (COMM) studies is the study of human communication at large.
 With a degree in communication studies, our students are able to master communication theories and research, enhance communication skills, and enhance preparation for a variety of different careers or for graduate study.

-There are three areas of study: interpersonal/organizational, rhetoric, and performance.
+There are three areas of study:

-Rhetorical studies examines how communication is influential in the formation and growth of every culture.
+Communication, Culture, and Public Discourse examines how communication is influential in the formation and growth of every culture.
 It explores the power of communication in terms of persuasion, public advocacy, public address, and public policy.

 Performance studies examines how performance is central to the development of human beings and cultures.
 We are always performing different roles, and performance is a tool used to communicate different messages.